XUMUMI/nine-patch/README.md

 ```

 ## Example
-Download the example and run the following command:
+Clone the repository and run the following commands:
 ```bash
 npm install
 npm run dev